Madden NFL 08: Player info

-There are certain players such as Byron Leftwich, Josh Cribbs, and Vernon Davis that are from the District of Columbia whose home state is blank.
+Certain players such as Byron Leftwich, Josh Cribbs and Vernon Davis who are from the District of Columbia have a blank home state.
 If the player moves the state, the blank spot is no longer present.

-Michael Vick is featured in the game as the Atlanta Falcons quarterback for the last time before his suspension from the National Football League in August 2007 for violating its player conduct policy.
+Michael Vick is featured in the game as the Atlanta Falcons quarterback for the last time before his suspension from the National Football League in August 2007 for violating its player-conduct policy.
 He was removed in the first roster update.

 Trophy room

 The trophy room in Madden 08 is similar to the My Shrine feature in NCAA Football 08.
 Trophies can be earned by completing in-game tasks (such as rushing for over 200 yards) or in other game modes (such as winning a Super Bowl in franchise mode).
 Trophies can also be wagered in online head-to-head contests.
 As skill and experience progresses, the user can earn five EA Challenge rings, which have customizable team logos and colors.
-These features have been left out in the Wii version.
-Once a ring is unlocked, the player is given a code to buy the ring on Jostens.com.
+These features are not present in the Wii version.
+Once a ring is unlocked, the player is awarded a code to buy the ring on Jostens.com.

 Fantasy Challenge

-In the current-generation version, the game has a Fantasy challenge mode where the player adds players to an NFL team and plays through three different leagues in a single elimination tournament.
-Other teams can attempt to trade players and challenge the player to competitions to get players from the player's team.
-If the player plays well enough they reach the top league which has four fictional teams that play in a special way to win.
-This mode is similar to Blitz: The League's campaign mode.
+In the current-generation version, the game features a Fantasy Challenge mode in which players are added to an NFL team that plays through three different leagues in a single elimination tournament.
+Other teams can attempt to trade players and challenge the player to competitions to acquire players from the player's team.
+A player can reach the top league with four fictional teams.
+This mode is similar to Blitz: The Leagues campaign mode.

 Returning features

 A number of features missing from the first two next-generation versions of Madden return in Madden 08.
-These include Owner Mode, fantasy draft, roster-editing, and cooperative play-New, however, to the Xbox 360.
-There are also mini games like a QB challenge.
+These include Owner Mode, fantasy draft, roster editing and cooperative play, but these features were new to the Xbox 360.
+The game also includes mini games such as a quarterback challenge.

 Other features

-In addition to the other versions, the Wii version features online gameplay, a Madden first for a Nintendo console, as well as the integration of Mii avatars, and features a few exclusive game modes.
+In addition to the other versions, the Wii version features online gameplay, a Madden first for a Nintendo console, as well as the integration of Mii avatars and features a few exclusive game modes.

-The PlayStation 2, Xbox, and GameCube versions of Madden 08 have a fantasy football-type game mode called Fantasy Challenge Mode.
-In this game mode, players draft the ultimate NFL dream team while advancing through four levels of gameplay.
+The PlayStation 2, Xbox, and GameCube versions of Madden 08 have a fantasy football-type game mode called Fantasy Challenge Mode in which players draft the ultimate NFL dream team while advancing through four levels of gameplay.